lmarinl1/HPC-Project-DNA/README.md

 - Jorge Andrés Hoyos Gómez

 ## Project description
+In this project we are looking on how to do a successful count of the  four nucleobases in the nucleic acid of DNA that are represented by the letters G–C–A–T. The three others are guanine, cytosine and thymine.
 ## Configuration and installation

 This section specifies how to install and configure the technologies used to carry out this project.